Simultaneous Position-and-Stiffness Control of Underactuated Antagonistic Tendon-Driven Continuum Robots: A. Supplementary Details on Modelling

-He has hold postdoctoral positions in Australian Centre for Field Robotics, The University of Sydney, NSW, Australia (2019 - 2022), and the Robotics Institute, University of Technology Sydney, NSW, Australia (Sept.
-2022 - now).
-His research interests involve nonlinear systems and robotics.
-He received the 2019 CCTA Best Student Paper Award from the IEEE Control Systems Society for his contribution on sensorless observer design. \end{biography}
+Between 2017 and 2019, he was a Visiting Student at Laboratoire des Signaux et Syst\`emes, CNRS-CentraleSup\'elec, Gif-sur-Yvette, France.
+He has held postdoctoral positions at the Australian Centre for Robotics (ACFR), The University of Sydney, NSW, Australia (2019 -- 2022), and the Robotics Institute, University of Technology Sydney, NSW, Australia (Sept.
+2022 -- 2023).
+Currently, he is an Assistant Professor in the Department of Electrical Engineering, Polytechnique Montreal and is affiliated with GERAD, Queb\'ec, Canada.
+His research interests involve nonlinear systems (estimation, control, and learning) and robotics.
+Dr. Yi was the recipient of the 2019 CCTA Best Student Paper Award from the IEEE Control Systems Society, and the Australian Research Council (ARC) Discovery Early Career Researcher Award (DECRA). \end{biography}

-\begin{biography} []{Yeman Fan} (Student Member, IEEE) received the B.E. degree in Machine Designing, Manufacturing and Automation, and the M.E. degree in Agricultural Electrification and Automation from Northwest A\&F University, Yangling, China, in 2016 and 2019, respectively.
+\begin{biography} [{ }]{Yeman Fan} (Student Member, IEEE) received the B.E. degree in Machine Designing, Manufacturing and Automation, and the M.E. degree in Agricultural Electrification and Automation from Northwest A\&F University, Yangling, China, in 2016 and 2019, respectively.
 He is currently pursuing the Ph.D. degree with the Robotics Institute, University of Technology Sydney, Sydney, NSW, Australia.

 His research interests include continuum robots and manipulators, robot control systems, and jamming technology for robotics. \end{biography}